ahmedkhaeld/cli-mdp/readme.md

 2. Use some Go external libraries to parse Markdown and generate valid HTML block
 3. Wrap the results with an HTML header and footers
 4. Save the buffer to an HTML file that you can view in a browser

+---
+* Use the `blackfriday` pkg generate the content based on the input Markdown, but it doesn't include the HTML header and footer required to view it in a browser.
+* Use the `bluemonday` pkg to sanitize the html content to be valid and safe